federicobozzini/unige-advanced-data-management/README.md

 We invented 7 queries.
 We tried to select different entities, different level of complexities and different types of queries and results (Aggregates, Listings, ...).
 We tried to invent queries that may simulate real-life needs for company reports.

+Assumptions:
+- The fromcurrencycode can be different than USD, even if the current data only USD appears.
+- Using the currency code to perform the query is ok.
+- We assume that the field "saleslastyear" of the "salespersons" table is always in the same currency, hence summable.
+- We use businessentityid as the main field to identify a sales person because we have no personal information.
+In the ideal case we should use the personal data as well.
+- We assume that using the "productid" is good enough to describe a product.

 ### q1: a report of the fluctuation of a currency (XXX) rate against the dollar in a specified time period.

     SELECT cr.fromcurrencycode,